retrogamecorps/s30-add-on-pack/README.md

 PocketGo S30 Starter Guide: https://retrogamecorps.com/2021/01/08/pocketgo-s30-starter-guide/

-If you would rather download an fresh copy of the original SD card contents + this add-on pack to paste into a brand new SD card (formatted to FAT32), you can find it here.
-Note that this does not include any ROM or BIOS files, so you will need to add those yourself: https://retrogamecorps.files.wordpress.com/2021/01/s30_backup.zip
+If you would rather download an fresh copy of the original SD card contents + this add-on pack to paste into a brand new SD card, you can find it here.
+Note that you must format the new card to FAT32, and this does not include any ROM or BIOS files, so you will need to add those yourself: https://retrogamecorps.files.wordpress.com/2021/01/s30_backup.zip

 ## Credit